 As a side note, you cannot diagnose a pregnancy early on from examining the cervix, because these changes are too subtle to pick up and usually do not appear until well after you miss your period.

 Using an ovulation predictor kit (OPK) can also help you predict when you are about to ovulate.
-The OPK is a test that checks your urine for the presence of luteinizing hormone (LH).
+The OPK is a test that checks your urine for the presence of the luteinizing hormone (LH).
 Normally, LH is in a steady state, at a low level (negative test).
 But when it rises very quickly (LH surge) it stimulates the developing egg (follicle) and ovulation (release of the egg) follows shortly thereafter.
 Ovulation usually happens within 12-36 hours after the OPK first turns positive.